 The sheer amount of dining options in La Fortuna is worth a stroll around the town.
 If you are in the mood for Japanese, Kappa Sushi is an excellent choice whose menu features freshly caught Costa Rican fish.
 Italian restaurants including Cafe Mediterraneo and Restaurante Anchio serve equally delicious thin crust pizzas and authentic pastas.
 During your stay in Costa Rica, you might notice that some restaurants are referred to as "Sodas".
 These are mom n' pop style restaurants serving traditional Costa Rican food.
 Be sure to try a "tipical casado", a hearty dish celebrating a marriage of rice, beans, salad, plantains, veggies, and a choice of meat.
-For an elegant dining experience, Don Rufino's reputation can't be beat for deliciously prepared steaks, seafood, tapas, and starters.
+For an elegant dining experience, Don Rufino's reputation can't be beat with deliciously prepared steaks, seafood, tapas, and starters.
 This restaurant received the coveted national restaurant association's 2016 Outstanding Service and Quality Consistency Award.
 Open for lunch and dinner.
 A bunch of ice cream shops surround the park, including the family owned Chocolate Fusion, serving coffees, ice cream and a variety of handmade chocolates to choose from.
 To set up camp for an afternoon on your computer, try Organico Fortuna or My Coffee, two cafe-restaurants with easy access to WiFi that usually have plenty of room and sell delicious coffee and yummy pastries.

 If you have an appreciation for handmade art or jewelry, several art galleries sell locally handmade objects including Galeria Estudio, on the north side of the park.
 The artisan owner makes pottery and glass pieces in her studio while you watch within the gallery where artwork, souvenirs, and jewelry are for sale.
-Handmade, another souvenir store, located beside Hotel Las Colinas, specializes in gemstone and macrame jewelry, and artwork from several different Costa Rican indigenous tribes.
+Handmade, another souvenir store, located beside Hotel Las Colinas, specializes in gemstone and macrame jewelry, plus artwork from several different Costa Rican indigenous tribes.

 Several full-service laundromats can be found in town for those staying in accommodations that don't offer laundry service.
 Taunis Laundry is located 600 feet east of the Magic Mountain Hotel on the road to Lake Arenal.
-Lavanderia Burbujas is in La Fortuna town on Calle 466.
+Lavanderia Burbujas is in La Fortuna on Calle 466.
 The average price for laundry is $15 per bag and can take up to a day to be ready.
 Some laundries include machines where you can do it yourself.

 Reasons to visit: